-- 9. All Quad Program/Read commands are disabled when WP-E bit is set to 1 in the Protection Register. - 10.
-For all Read operations, as soon as /CS signal is brought to high to terminate the read operation, the device will be ready to accept new instructions and all the data inside the Data Buffer will remain unchanged from the previous Page Data Read instruction. - 11.
-For all Read operations in the Sequential Read Mode, once the /CS signal is brought to high to terminate the read operation, the device will still remain busy for tRD3 (BUSY=1), and all the data inside the Data buffer will be lost and un-reliable to use.
-A new Page Data Read instruction must be issued to reload the correct page data into the Data Buffer.
+- 10. All Quad Program/Read commands are disabled when WP-E bit is set to 1 in the Protection Register. - 11.
+For all Read operations in the Continuous Read Mode, once the /CS signal is brought to high to terminate the read operation, the device will still remain busy for tRD3 (BUSY=1), and all the data inside the Data buffer will be lost and un-reliable to use.
+A new Page Data Read instruction must be issued to reload the correct page data into the Data Buffer. - 12.
+For all Read operations in the Buffer Read Mode, as soon as /CS signal is brought to high to terminate the read operation, the device will be ready to accept new instructions and all the data inside the Data Buffer will remain unchanged from the previous Page Data Read instruction.